 How do you help patients who show up in the ER 100 times a year?

-Larry Moore defied the odds — he snatched his life back from a spiral of destruction.
+Larry Moore, of Camden, N.J, defied the odds — he snatched his life back from a spiral of destruction.
 The question is: how?

 For more than two years straight, Moore was sick, homeless and close-to-death drunk — on mouthwash, cologne, anything with alcohol, he says.
 He landed in the hospital 70 times between the fall of 2014 and the summer of 2017.